-The subjects in Purple below are the English Baccalaureate.
-The EBacc is made up of the subjects which are considered essential to many degrees and open lots of doors.
-A study by the UCL Institute of Education shows that studying subjects included in the EBacc provides students with greater opportunities in further education and increases the likelihood that a pupil will stay on in full-time education.
-Sutton Trust research reveals that studying the EBacc can help improve a young person's performance in English and maths.
+A study by the UCL Institute of Education shows that studying subjects included in the EBacc provides students with greater opportunities in further education and increases the likelihood that a student will stay on in full-time education.
+Sutton Trust research reveals that studying the EBacc can help improve a young person's performance in English and Math's.
+Languages are an important part of EBacc.
+Studying a foreign language can be extremely rewarding and exciting.